Legalisation of documents from Japan for use in the Netherlands

 - Documents in Japanese must be translated for use in the Netherlands.

-- The Japanese Ministry of Foreign Affairs doesn't legalise documents that have already been translated.
+- The Japanese Ministry of Foreign Affairs doesn't legalise translations.
 Therefore always have your document legalised first and only then have it translated.

 - Your document must be original and complete.
 If it refers to other documents or annexes, these must be included.